-And then there was my beautiful friend Barb.
+All those nice comments, and then there was my beautiful friend Barb.
 She didn’t think her hubby would dig the onion and dill and wondered how the bread could be made sweet!
-Ah ha, a challenge!!
-(Thank you, Barb. you inspired me!)

 I added about 1 teaspoon of cinnamon to the batter.
-Then I drained the raisins, squeezing out all excess moisture and stirred then in.
+Then I drained the raisins, squeezing out all excess moisture, and stirred them in.
 From there on, I made it just like dilly bread.

 - 1/4 cup warm water